JohnCarra/NessusScanner/README.md

 ### 3. Credential setup

-We go back to our original scan and folow the sequence to reach the menu needed as shown below.
+We go back to our original scan and follow the sequence to reach the menu needed as shown below.

 ![cred](https://user-images.githubusercontent.com/82400181/230707263-328bcc1b-d9ca-4a9e-88ae-efb34dda8077.png)